 Glendalough is free to visit and if you are arriving by car there are two options.
 Parking at the Upper Lakes and Visitor Centre car parks costs €4 per car.
 However, 1 mile from the monastic site is a free car parking facility in Laragh Village.
 There is also a payable parking area in the village for €5 per car.

 Wandering the Medieval towns of Trim, Derry and Kilkenny is free and can be very enjoyable.
 Soak up the atmosphere and architecture.

-In some towns there may be free walking tours operated by locals, after which a donation is accepted.
+In some towns, there may be free walking tours operated by locals, after which a donation is accepted.
 You could join one and give what you think is appropriate.
 Take advantage of these and any other free museums you come across.

-If you are traveling to Ireland on a budget but still want to enjoy some of the payable tourist attractions, then check out Get Your Guide for combination tickets.
+If you are travelling to Ireland on a budget but still want to enjoy some of the payable tourist attractions, then check out Get Your Guide for combination tickets.
 They do a combination ticket for visiting the Book of Kells in Trinity College and Dublin Castle in Dublin.
-And you can also take day tours from Dublin for great value prices such as a full day tour from the city to visit Kilkenny, Glendalough and the Wicklow Mountains for as little as €35 per person.
+And you can also take day tours from Dublin for great value prices such as a full-day tour from the city to visit Kilkenny, Glendalough and the Wicklow Mountains for as little as €35 per person.